MANDYTSANG007/Developers-Tech-Blog/README.md

 ## Getting Started
 Clone this repository from GitHub.
 Install dependencies: Node.js, Express.js, Sequelize, MySQL2, Connection-session-sequelize, and Express-session.
-To connect to the database, run mysql -u root -p in terminal and enter password from .env file.
-Then source schema.sql in MySQL session.
-To connect to the server, run npm start.
+Connect to the database by running mysql -u root -p in terminal and enter password from .env file.
+Then source schema.sql in MySQL session and run npm start to connect to the server.

 ## Built With